Share this Article

-We've always suspected as much, but BrickUnderground's 2011 Holiday Tipping poll confirms that renters as a group do tend to tip less than owners.
+The results of Brick Underground's 2016 Holiday Tipping poll, like those of previous years, confirms that renters as a group do tend to tip less than owners.

 As we've speculated previously, several factors may contribute to the gratuity divide:

 - Transience: Renters move more often than owners and may be reluctant to invest much in people they may not know very long.

 - Wealth: Owners may have more disposable income then renters.